-7. Safer Workforce
+8. Safer Workforce

-7.1.
+8.1.
 Safer Recruitment

-- 7.1.1.
-Avanti Schools Trust has a separate Safer Recruitment Policy which specifies how all staff and volunteers must be recruited, following robust recruitment and selection process, including DBS and thorough reference checks. - 7.1.2.
-The aims of the Safer Recruitment policy are to help appoint the most suitable people to work with our pupils and to deter, reject or identify people who might harm pupils or are otherwise unsuitable to work or volunteer in our schools.
+- 8.1.1.
+Avanti Schools Trust has a separate Safer Recruitment Policy which specifies how all staff and volunteers must be recruited, following robust recruitment and selection process, including DBS and thorough reference checks. - 8.1.2.
+The aims of the Safer Recruitment policy are to help appoint the most suitable people to work with our young people and to deter, reject or identify people who might harm young people or are otherwise unsuitable to work or volunteer in our schools.

-7.2.
+8.2.
 Safer Working Practice

-7.2.1.
-All school staff and volunteers should take care not to place themselves in a vulnerable position with a child.
+8.2.1.
+All school staff and volunteers should take care not to place themselves in a vulnerable position with a child or young person.
 Click here for further Guidance on Safer Working Practice (May 2019).

-7.3.
+8.3.
 Managing allegations against staff and volunteers

-- 7.3.1.
-Any allegation against a member of staff (including supply staff) or volunteer, as described below, must be reported to the school's Principal without delay. - 7.3.2.
+- 8.3.1.
+Any allegation against a member of staff (including supply staff) or volunteer, as described below, must be reported to the school's Principal without delay. - 8.3.2.
 This part of the guidance relates to members of staff, supply staff and volunteers who are currently working in any school or college regardless of whether the school or college is where the alleged abuse took place.
 Allegations against a teacher who is no longer teaching should be referred to the police.
-Historical allegations of abuse should also be referred to the police. - 7.3.3.
-Where an allegation is made against the Principal, the matter must be reported immediately to The Chair of Trustees or the Vice-Chair in his/her absence,without notifying the Principal first.
-The Director of Education, School Improvement Lead for Inclusion and Safeguarding Trustee may also be made aware. - 7.3.4.
-Where a member of staff or volunteer may have: - 7.3.4.1.
-Behaved in a way that has harmed a child, or may have harmed a child. - 7.3.4.2.
-Possibly committed a criminal offence against or related to a child; or - 7.3.4.3.
-Behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children. - 7.3.4.4.
-Behaved or may have behaved in a way that indicates that they may not be suitable to work with children. - 7.3.5.
-In addition, we ensure that staff and volunteers are aware that sexual relationships with pupils aged under 18 are unlawful and could result in legal proceedings taken against them under the Sexual Offences Act 2003.
+Historical allegations of abuse should also be referred to the police. - 8.3.3.
+Where an allegation is made against the Principal, the matter must be reported immediately to the Chair of Trustees or the Vice-Chair in his/her absence, without notifying the Principal first.
+The Head of People and Safeguarding Trustee may also be made aware.